Keerthana2k24/Blockchain_Enabled-Predictive-Tool-for-satellite-management/README.md

 - Mobile application for satellite health monitoring

 ## "Building the future of secure satellite operations with predictive analytics and blockchain technology."
+To know more about this paper read it here : https://irojournals.com/aicn/article/view/7/1/2